ElectronicStructureLibrary/flook/README.md

       end program

 At each intermediate point one wishes to communicate with a scripting language.
-@lib lets you communicate @f and @lua.
+flook lets you communicate fortran and Lua.

 ## Dowloading and installation

-Installing @lib requires you to first fetch the library which is currently hosted at Github.
+Installing flook requires you to first fetch the library which is currently hosted at Github.

 To fetch all required files do this